Be About It

 February is Teen Dating Violence Awareness Month.

-Almost 1 in 10 teens reports being physically abused by a boyfriend or girlfriend in the last year.
 Teen Dating Violence Awareness Month is a national effort to raise awareness and protect teens from violence.